 PAYMENTS TO THE SUBCONSULTANT

 Subconsultant shall render invoices to Consultant on a monthly basis and a final invoice within 45 days after completion of required services per assigned agreement or task.
 Said invoices shall identify the Services provided under each separate WOAM and shall include all necessary documentation and backup including as necessary, a daily time and material description of Services performed by each individual.
-In no event shall Subconsultant's invoices for Services exceed the amount provided in the applicable WOAM and the Cumulative Total Compensation unless Subconsultant shall have prior approval in writing as provided elsewhere in this Agreement.
+In no event shall Subconsultant's invoices for Services exceed the amount provided in the applicable WOAM and the Cumulative Total Compensation unless Subconsultant shall have prior approval in writing as provided, as described in 3.2.2, in the applicable WOAM or written amendment to the WOAM..
 Consultant will not be responsible for reimbursement (nor seeking reimbursement from the Client) for fees or costs invoiced more than ninety (90) days after the costs were incurred.

-Consultant agrees to pay Subconsultant for said invoices within ten (10) business days after Consultant has received payment for Subconsultant's Services from Client.
-Consultant will not be obligated to make payment to Subconsultant for invoices received until payment for such invoices is received by Consultant from the Client.
+Consultant agrees to pay Subconsultant for said invoices within seven (7) calendar days after Consultant has received payment for Subconsultant's Services from Client.
 When any prime agreement specifies that retainage is to be withheld from Consultant’s fees, the same provisions shall apply to the Subconsultant.
 Retainage will be remitted upon receipt of payment from the prime.
 It is agreed that Consultant is under no obligation to reimburse Subconsultant for alleged extra work unless such extra work and reimbursement is specifically approved in writing under a WOAM and paid by the Client.
 In no event, will Consultant be liable for any loss of future profits or consequential damages to the Subconsultant.

 Subconsultant acknowledges that the total compensation in each WOAM and the Total Cumulative Compensation as set forth in Article 3 and as increased by any written amendments shall be in full and complete satisfaction of all indebtedness and obligation of any nature whatsoever for the Services to be performed by Subconsultant under each respective WOAM and includes any and all costs for inefficiency, disruption or delay associated with Subconsultant's Services.
 Subconsultant agrees that acceptance of payment in the amount set forth in Article 3 (and any increases in compensation provided by written amendment) shall constitute on its behalf of it and its successors and assigns, a full release and discharge of Consultant and Client of and from all manner of debts, demands, claims, actions, causes of actions, suits, accounts, covenants, contracts, agreements and any and all claims and liabilities whatsoever, in law and equity, arising under or by virtue of this Agreement and any amendments thereto.

 Subconsultant agrees to maintain its pertinent books, records, documents and other evidence (hereinafter records) applicable to this Agreement and shall apply consistent accounting procedures and practices sufficient to properly reflect its transactions under this Agreement.
 Subconsultant agrees to maintain all records for a period of three (3) years after final payment under each WOAM or for longer period if so provided in the Prime Agreement.
-Subconsultant agrees to make such records available for audit by Consultant or Client or any other governmental funding agency and to repay to Consultant within fifteen (15) days of notice any overpayments to Subconsultant under this Agreement disclosed by audit.
+At any time before final payment, Consultant may request an audit of the invoices and substantiating material.
+Each payment previously made by Consultant to Subconsultant shall be subject to reduction to the extent of any amounts the impartial auditor determines were not properly payable in accordance with the terms of this Agreement.
+Consultant’s audit will be limited to, individual daily job time cards, expense reports, and other documentation related to such invoiced amounts.
+Subconsultant agrees to make company proprietary or confidential financial and business records available for audit by an authorized governmental funding agency or Third Party Agency, at the request and expense of the Consultant.

 ARTICLE 5